We use chronicity and complexity to match people experiencing homelessness with the right housing and supports.

 Chronicity, Complexity and the Coordinated Access and Assessment System

-The complexity and chronicity of people being triaged through the CAA system is demonstrated in the statistics below.
+The complexity and chronicity of people being triaged through the CAA is demonstrated in the statistics below.
 For example, the CAA reported the following number of tri-morbid adults awaiting or entering Housing First programs as of June 2019:

 The CAA also noted the number of tri-morbid or bi-morbid adults, youth and families on the triage list for Housing First programs:

-Individuals who are low complexity tend to be helped at the level of shelters, rather than by the CAA and Housing First programs.
+People who are low complexity tend to be helped at the level of shelters, rather than by the CAA and Housing First programs.